simplistic6502/smb2j-mmc1/README.md

 You can use an BPS patcher such as https://www.marcrobledo.com/RomPatcher.js/ to apply the patch.
 You may need to change the file extension of the output file to ".nes" after patching.

-The source code compiles with asm6, provided in the repo.
-If using Windows, the provided batch file can compile automatically.
+The source code compiles with CA65.

 ## Credits